M-Reimer/script.service.graphlcd/README.md

 This Kodi Addon allows to drive a graphical LCD with Kodi, allowing to navigate the menu and basic lists and to view information about the current playback.

-This Addon requires graphlcd-base to be installed and it is possible to also install serdisplib, which brings some more LCD drivers.
+This Addon requires graphlcd-base to be installed and it is optionally possible to also install serdisplib, which brings some more LCD drivers.
 Both dependencies can be found via the following links:

 * https://projects.vdr-developer.org/git/graphlcd-base.git
 * http://serdisplib.sourceforge.net/